cryostatio/cryostatio.github.io/docs/_subsections/configure-agent-harvester.md

 - `cryostat.agent.harvester.exit.max-size-b` [`long`]: the JFR `maxsize` setting, specified in bytes, to apply to exit uploads as described above.
 - `cryostat.agent.harvester.max-age-ms` [`long`]: the JFR `maxage` setting, specified in milliseconds, to apply to periodic uploads during the application lifecycle.
 Defaults to `0`, which is interpreted as 1.5x the harvester period (`cryostat.agent.harvester.period-ms`).
 - `cryostat.agent.harvester.max-size-b` [`long`]: the JFR `maxsize` setting, specified in bytes, to apply to periodic uploads during the application lifecycle.
 Defaults to `0`, which means `unlimited`.
+- `cryostat.agent.harvester.autoanalyze` [`boolean`]: whether the pushed recordings should be marked for automatic analysis by the Cryostat server.
+Defaults to true.

 Note that the **Harvester Period** and **Template** options must be set for the **Harvester** to regularly push **JFR** data.
 If only the **Template** is set the **Harvester** will only attempt to push on shutdown.
 If neither are set the **Harvester** will not do anything unless configured alongside **Smart Triggers** as described below.